kgulzina/CC-Research/README.md

 ## Backlog
 - Derive the real gradient function for maximization of loglkl_with_penalty()
-- Split weight_predictor() and loglkl_with_penalty() into separate files
 - Find a new distribution which takes into account facts about weights: 1.
 High correlation 2.Concentration around zero 3.Positiveness (Beta autoregressive process(?), or Gamma(?))
-- Write a function to assess the accuracy of loglkl_with_penalty() with different pars
 - Transform w(t) into log scale: log(w) ~ MVN centered at -1 or -2
 - Matrix differentiation techniques: Book(!)/article(!)/Wolfram Alpha(?) - probably download
-- Plot 3D of loglkl_with_penalty holding all but two constant

 ## In-progress
 - Following R-style guide
-- Removing constants from functions
 - Writing an abstract
-- Separating simulation from functions and other constants
-- A separate new "log" document was created to keep track of changes and experiments with simulated data and preliminary model assumptions
+- Writing a function to assess the accuracy of loglkl_with_penalty() with different pars, gradients
+- Plot 3D of loglkl_with_penalty holding all but two constant